IBM/monitor-ibm-cloud-pak-with-watson-openscale/README.md

 ![OpenScale Configure Monitors](doc/source/images/OpenScaleConfigureMonitors.png)

 * Click the `Endpoints` menu.
 Select the `Endpoints` tab on the far right-hand side.
 Select `Debiased transactions` from the dropdown where you see `Payload logging`.
 This is the REST endpoint that offers a debiased version of the credit risk ML model, based on the features that were configured (i.e. Sex and Age).
 It will present an inference, or score, that attempts to remove the bias that has been detected:
-* You will see code examples on how to use the Fairness Debiased endpoint. below the `Debiased tranactions` drop-down menu.
+* You will see code examples on how to use the Fairness Debiased endpoint. below the `Debiased transactions` drop-down menu.
 You can see code snippets using cURL, Java, and Python, which can be used in your scripts or applications to access this debiased endpoint:

 ![OpenScale Debiased endpoint](doc/source/images/OpenScaleDebiasedEndpoint.png)